By Matt, Feb 2022

 There are five entrances to Yellowstone.
 Although more than 90% of the park is in Wyoming, three of the entrances are located in Montana.
 But the South and East entrances are in Wyoming.

-- Let us help you figure out Which Yellowstone Entrance is Right for You.
+Discover: Which Yellowstone Entrance is Right for You?

 What is the Most Popular Entrance to Yellowstone?